 Benefits of Becoming a Annual Filing Season Program participant

 - Inclusion in the IRS’s Directory of Tax Return Preparers with Credentials and Select Qualifications.
 An individual looking for a return preparer, may use the directory to research tax return preparers Furthermore, it also identifies the type of credentials or qualifications held by a specific tax professional.
 The directory does not include all tax return preparers.
 In fact, the directory includes only tax preparers with a PTIN who hold a professional credential or who have obtained an AFSP Record of Completion from the IRS.

 - Representing clients before the IRS.
 The representation rights of return preparers were changed beginning in 2016.
 Attorneys, CPAs, and enrolled agents will continue to be the only tax professionals with unlimited representation rights.
 PTIN holders who did not have professional credentials, will not be allowed to represent clients before the IRS.
 AFSP participants, however, can represent clients whose returns they prepared and signed.
 This includes representation before revenue agents, customer service representatives, and similar IRS employees, including the Taxpayer Advocate Service.

 To obtain an Annual Filing Season Program – Record of Completion a return preparer must obtain 18 hours of continuing education from an IRS-approved CE Provider.
 The hours must include:

-- 6 hour Annual Federal Tax Refresher course and examination,
+- 6 hour Annual Federal Tax Refresher course and examination (this course is only available from June 1 to December 31 each year),

 - 2 hours of ethics, and